Joyce Kozloff: Map themes

 For several years, Kozloff worked on a huge installation about the history of western colonialism, shown at Thetis in the Venice Arsenale (2006), Voyages + Targets.
 She painted islands across the world on 64 Venetian Carnival masks situated inside windows with light streaming through their eyes; hanging from the ceiling and along the brick walls, there were banners (Voyages: Carnevale, Voyages: Maui, and Voyages: Kaho’olawe) with maps of islands in the Pacific and jazzy carnival imagery as it has morphed around the planet.
 Beginning in 2006, Kozloff’s ongoing tondi (round paintings) began with Renaissance cosmological charts crisscrossed by the tracks of satellites in space, an imaginary projection of future (star) wars (the days and hours and moments of our lives, Helium on the Moon, Revolver).

 "Descartes' Heart" is based on the heart-shaped map, Cosmographia universalis ab Orontio olin descripta, by Renaissance cartographer Giovanni Cimerlino (Verona, 1566).
 On the top is a totally wacky map called Mechanical Universe by Descartes (1644).
 The tondi were followed by an 18 ft-long triptych, The Middle East: Three Views (2010), a projection of the contested areas in that region during the Roman era, the Cold War, and currently.
 The maps, based on photographs taken by NASA’s Hubble Space Telescope, float in deep space among the stars, as if they had been dislodged from the earth.

+In 2011-2012, Kozloff completed JEEZ, a 12’ x 12’ painting based on the Ebstorf map, a 13th - century circular mappa mundi.
+It depicted Biblical stories alongside pagan myths within a vision of the world as it was then known.
+Christ’s body served as a symbolic and literal frame.
+She drew upon a wide range of artistic practices, incorporating 125 images of Christ from worldwide sources.
+Archetypal figures accumulate, morphing from holy portraits into a rogue’s gallery of mismatched characters.
+Its companion, The Tempest, was completed in 2014, a 10’ x 10’ work based on a Chinese 18th century world map, in which the Great Wall traverses the upper levels and turbulent seas surround the land mass.
+Applied to the surface, there are collaged excerpts from more than 40 years of her art, as well as 3D miniature globes.
+These two playful pieces explore eastern and western systems for representing the world.